Debasisha-Bhanja/tutorial/GitHub/gitHub_fundamental.md

 - git pull: If you’re working on your local computer and want the most up-to-date version of your repository to work with, you “pull” the changes down from GitHub with this command.

+# [2] Steps to Connect Your Local Repository To Your GitHub Repository
+  - First, we need to tell Git that a remote repository actually exists somewhere online.

+     Command to add remote repository

+       git remote add origin [Remote Repository Path]

+      Ex: git remote add origin https://github.com/Debasisha-Bhanja/Test-Project.git
+  - To  list of all the remote origins your local repository knows about use following command. git remote -v

+  - After adding Remote repository Git knows there’s a remote repository and it’s where you want your local repository changes    to go.

+  - Now we want to upload, or “push,” our changes up to the GitHub remote repo.
+    Use following command to push your changes to remote repository.

+    git push